priyadharsheniKT/data-structures/README.md

-# data-structures
+**Data Structures**
-A collection of programs that demonstrate various data structures and their implementations.
+This repository contains a collection of programs that demonstrate various data structures and their implementations.
+The goal is to provide clear and concise examples of how different data structures can be used, manipulated, and applied in programming.